to Instruction and Student Life links

 Acrobat Reader Required).

-in 132 West Lafayette-based distance learning programs in
+140 West Lafayette-based distance learning programs in which learners

-time or both.
-These include credit and noncredit courses delivered
+These include credit and noncredit courses delivered by satellite

-distance learning programs are administered for the University
+for Distance Learning, distance learning programs are administered

-academic units.
-CLL assists faculty in conceptualizing, developing,
+with the academic units.
+CE assists faculty in conceptualizing,

 Programs to enhance faculty use of distance learning strategies

-are offered by CLL and the Multimedia Instructional Development
+are offered by CE and the Multimedia Instructional Development Center.

 Purdue participates with other Indiana colleges and universities